pkardas/notes/books/clean-agile.md

 ## Chapter 7: Craftsmanship

 Many companies misunderstood Agile.
-Managers are willing to push developers to work faster and are using the full transparency of the process to micromanage them.Developers are pushed hard to fit their estimates into the imposed milestones.
+Managers are willing to push developers to work faster and are using the full transparency of the process to micromanage them.
+Developers are pushed hard to fit their estimates into the imposed milestones.
 Failing to deliver all story points in a sprint means developer must work harder in the next sprint to make up the delay.
 If the product owner thinks developers are spending too much time on things like automated tests, refactoring, or pairing they simply tell them to stop doing it.